ENCCS/julia-for-hpda/content/dataformats-dataframes.rst

 one to use will depend on the specific use case as well as personal preference.

-.. callout:: Some plotting packages in Julia
+.. topic:: Some plotting packages in Julia

    - `Plots.jl <http://docs.juliaplots.org/latest/>`_: high-level
      API for working with several different plotting back-ends, including `GR`,